College of Optometry Header

 • provide students with a variety of externship sites that will enable students to gain clinical expertise to meet graduation requirements and prepare students for entry level practice

-• determine which externship sites will be required and which will be recommended, and the number of students to be assigned at each site.
+• maintain a list of required and recommended externship sites and the number of students to be assigned at each.

 • coordinate student grading based on recommendations received from Externship Counselors

-• conduct meetings of School of Optometry externship counselors for each site to discuss grading practices, the responsibilities of the counselors, and review of externship site performance.
+• conduct meetings of College of Optometry externship counselors for each site to discuss grading practices, the responsibilities of the counselors, and review of externship site performance.

 • develop the externship schedule for each third year student to prepare for entry level practice.
 This will include a personal interview with each student, review of each student’s clinical performance and externship site expectation.